 The lasting impact of a coach can influence players beyond their years here at the University of Kansas.
 When a group of former KU women’s golfers visited Lawrence and met women’s golf coach Lindsey Kuhle, it was clear the continued impact they would have on the future of the program.
-The impact would come in the form of a KU women’s golf program endowment to KU women’s golf in honor of their coach Jerry Waugh.
+The impact would come in the form of a KU women’s golf program endowment to KU in honor of their coach Jerry Waugh.

-We are excited to announce the kickoff of the Coach Jerry Waugh Women’s Golf Endowment following anonymous lead gifts from two women’s golf alumni.
+In May 2022, we announced the kickoff of the Coach Jerry Waugh Women’s Golf Endowment following anonymous lead gifts from two women’s golf alumni.
 This endowment will be used to directly impact the student-athlete experience.
 It will create some new and exciting experiences for our team like hosting tournaments, transportation, trips, and playing top courses around the country that our players will remember for the rest of their lives.

-A lasting impact, the endowment is something Coach Waugh and Coach Kuhle share in their coaching philosophies.
+A lasting impact, the endowment is something Coach Waugh and Coach Kuhle shared in their coaching philosophies.
 When they sat down to discuss the importance of their roles as coaches and this endowment, Jerry Waugh said, “Those years that you spent with your teammates, with people, at a very important time in your life and to be able to, you know, go back, and to see those people from time to time or hear of them.
 That’s really what you were doing.
 You were touching their lives in some way, you know, that stuck.
 But that’s an important time in your life.
 You don’t realize the impact that has on your life at a certain time.
 But anyway, the people you were able to meet, to spend some time with and remember.
 I was lucky in that respect.”

 The legacy that Coach Waugh left will continue to impact generations to come through this endowment.
-His emphasis on experience, the Jayhawk experience in particular, Coach Kuhle will carry on while honoring him.
+His emphasis on experience, the Jayhawk experience in particular, Coach Kuhle will carry on while remembering him.
 When asked what impact this endowment will have on her program, Kuhle said, “This endowment is very special in many ways.
 I love that it’s the first endowment for women's golf and it honors a former coach who gave so much to KU.
 It is special because we can honor Coach Waugh and share memories with his players who had such a memorable time here at KU with him.
 The endowment will help create those special memories for our current team like what these former ladies had with Coach Waugh and their teammates.
 It’s a very generous gift that can honor the past and create wonderful experiences for the future of KU women’s golf.”

 Already in Coach Kuhle’s short time at KU, our Jayhawk women’s golfers have already achieved significant accomplishments: